All about Closure of Companies

 - Through the Registrar of Companies

-The petition must be presented in three copies and should be on Form WIN 1 or WIN 2.
-A Form WIN 3 affidavits must be submitted with the petition.
+The petition must be presented in three copies and on Form WIN 1 or WIN 2.
+A Form WIN 3 affidavit must be submitted with the petition.

 At least 14 days of advertising

-The petition should be advertised in a daily journal for at least 14 days, and both the regional language (the language of the region) and English should be used in the advertisement.
+The petition should be advertised in a daily journal for at least 14 days, and the regional language (the region’s language) and English should be used in the advertisement.
 The advertisement needs to be submitted using Form 6.

 Actions taken by the Tribunal

 On the scheduled hearing date, the Tribunal will hear the petition and receive any objections or responses from the petitioner and respondent.
 The Tribunal has the authority to name a temporary liquidator.
-The Form WIN 8 shall be used to make the appointment of the interim liquidator.
+The Form WIN 8 shall be used to appoint the interim liquidator.
 Orders for winding up must be submitted using Form WIN 11.
-The following is the prescribed winding up order:
+The following is the prescribed winding-up order:

 The obligations of such individuals include:

-Providing the date, time, and location of the Company Liquidator’s appointment and surrendering the assets and the related paperwork to the Company Liquidator.
-The Company Liquidator shall assume custody of all assets, effects, actionable claims, books, and papers of the Company upon the issuance of a winding-up order.
+Provide the date, time, and location of the Company Liquidator’s appointment and surrender the assets and the related paperwork to the Company Liquidator.
+The Company Liquidator shall assume custody of all Company assets, effects, actionable claims, books, and papers upon the issuance of a winding-up order.
 After the winding-up order is issued, the Company liquidator has 60 days to report to the Tribunal.
 The Company Liquidator must apply to the Tribunal for the company’s dissolution after all business affairs have been fully concluded.
-Make an order that the company be dissolved as of the date of the order if the tribunal determines that it is just and reasonable given the facts of the case to do so.
+Make an order that the company be dissolved as of the date of the order if the tribunal determines that it is just and reasonable to do so, given the facts of the case.
 Accordingly, the company shall be disbanded.

 A copy of the order must be forwarded to the registrar by the Company liquidator within 30 days of the order’s date.